Spotting Fall: 7 Signs in Marin’s Natural and Working Lands

 The fall equinox is kind of a big deal.

-This year the equinox takes place on September 23, marking the official start of autumn and giving us all permission to exclusively wear flannel and puffy jackets.
+This year the equinox took place on September 22, marking the official start of autumn and giving us all permission to exclusively wear flannel and puffy jackets.
 With the sun directly over the equator, for a few days there is an equal amount of daylight and nighttime hours — a pivotal moment in the cyclical rhythms of the planet and a signal to all life that winter is coming.

 The fall is a time for migrations.
 As you read this, thousands of migratory birds are on their way to their winter habitats, many of whom will seek refuge in the abundance of open spaces (including MALT-protected farm and ranchland) around the San Francisco Bay, the largest estuary on the Pacific coast of both North and South America — it’s an avian paradise.